ltta18/Draw-Modern-Art/README.md

 # Draw-Modern-Art
-A software that automatically creates modern art with simple shapes
+A project that automatically creates modern art with simple shapes